klamma/ar-for-eu-book/_chapters/chapters/ci_unity.md

 ### Creating a Test Class

 Once you have created a test folder and the assembly definition file, testing classes can be added to the folder.
-To do this, right-click in the assets browser and select "Create > Testing > C# Test Script".
+To do this, right-click in the assets browser and select Create > Testing > C# Test Script.
 This creates a plain C# class in which unit tests are defined.
 The created file is based on a template that already imports NUnit and that contains some example tests.